Aunt Vadge: Am I pregnant?

 What is more likely to be happening is that your ovulation was delayed because you are stressed about school, or other things going on in your life.
 You can ovulate late for many reasons, some of which will remain mysterious for all of time.

-How this works is that the time between when you ovulate and when you get your period (Day 1 of your cycle is the day you get your period) is always the same for you (between 12 and 16 days).
+The time between when you ovulate and when you get your period (Day 1 of your cycle is the day you get your period) is always the same for you (between 12 and 16 days).

 What changes all the time is the number of days between Day 1 of your cycle (the first day of your period) and the day you ovulate.
 It can be quite long, which extends your cycle ‘mysteriously’ and your period will be late as a result – since the days between ovulation and the next Day 1 (period) is always the same.

 Your body may delay ovulation for many reasons, including stress or travel.
 It’s your body’s way of saying “don’t get pregnant right now, it’s not a good time”.
-It doesn’t always work like this of course – people still get pregnant in war zones, for example – but it is more likely that your body has simply extended your menstrual cycle by ovulating later than normal.
-It is completely normal for women to have unusual periods or menstrual cycles from time to time.
+It doesn’t always work like this of course – people still get pregnant in war zones, for example.

 If you are sure the condom was used properly, then I would stop worrying and enjoy a couple more period-free days!
 I know that is easier said than done, but a pregnancy test at the time your period was due (and a few days after) would normally come up with the truth – pregnancy tests are pretty sensitive these days, and if you were pregnant, the hormones the test looks for would be present.

-I would also consider some methods to relax a bit and bring down your adrenalin and cortisol (stress hormone) levels – these hormones are affecting your body and making you more anxious than you need to be.
+I would also consider some methods to relax a bit and bring down your cortisol (stress hormone) levels – these hormones are affecting your body and making you more anxious than you need to be.
 Adrenaline’s job is to make you freak out like you are in an emergency, so learning how to lower the levels of stress hormones in your body is a really useful life management skill that we could all do with a bit more.

 This might mean doing some mindfulness techniques (try the HeadSpace app for 10 minutes per day as a starter – they teach you everything you need to know, it’s free, and it works straight away).
 Take a walk.
 Get a massage.
 Give yourself a break from freaking out – the world won’t fall down if you are not stressed about it, and you can only do what you can do.

 You will be ok.
+Promise.

 Warmest regards,